farhadGithub/MyNotes/DataScieneVM/DataScienceVM.md

 #Steps to create an Ubuntu Linux data science virtual machine (VM) on Microsoft Azure

 This pages provides the details for creating an Ubuntu VM on Microsoft Azure for data science and machine learning applications.
-In particular, this document emphasizes on installing various Python packages appropriate for such applications.
+This page also briefly outlines how to install a Linux desktop for your VM and how to connect via Remote Desktop but these steps are only optional.

 ####1.
 Provisioning an Ubuntu VM on Microsoft Azure: